kcrary/istari/docs/typechecking.md

 - `withTypecheck : tactic -> tactic`

-  Runs the given tactic, then runs the typechecker its subgoals.
+  Runs the given tactic, then runs the typechecker on its subgoals.

+- `withTypecheckSnd : priority tacticm -> tactic`

+  Runs the given tactic, then runs the typechecker on its subgoals marked secondary.

 - `typecheck1 : tactic`